Mushood/laravel5.5Template/readme.md

 - Vue.js is used as a front-end framework to add reactivity to the project.
 The required packages are included
 - A custom file uploader is used in the project.
 However, it is in the components folder instead of the node_modules folder since I often find myself modifying its functionality

+*** Code Snippets ***
+When working on a project, I often have the same code repeated for my entities.
+Hence I include in my template a list of frequently used code to speed up my workflow.
+Here are the list of included files:
+- AdminEntityController
+- EntityController
+- Entity
+- Entity Migration
+- Entity Blade: index, create, show
+- Entity VueJS: list, create, show
+- Entity routes

 ## About Laravel